Operators in Python: Master 4 Essential Types

 is_greater = 10 > 3 # True

-Logical operators combine multiple Boolean expressions and return a Boolean result:
+Logical operators combine multiple Boolean expressions:

 • and: True only if both expressions are True.